haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/README.md

 brew install pyenv
 ```

+(If you aleady have pyenv and want to update it, update brew first and then type `brew upgrade pyenv`)

 ### Configure terminal so that it always loads pyenv whenever we start a new terminal instance

 1. Find out what file changes you need to make for your particular MacOS by typing: